Jobs to Be Done Interview Guide

 Start with those tips, and after a while, they'll be so natural that you don't even think about it.
 But at first, it'll be good idea to have those discreetly hidden away on some notes.

 As for what to ask after you've set up the documentary metaphor, my friend and interview partner, Jason and I walk in to each interview with just one question: "So tell me about how you came to purchase ___."
 After that, let them talk, and start following the threads.

 As you follow those threads, you're trying to fill in the gaps of this outline:

-- Which triggers the customer into Passive Looking
+- First Thought (triggers the customer into Passive Looking)

 Most purchases tend to roughly follow this sequence of events.
 Something happens that causes someone to think, "Hm.
 You know, it might be time for a new pair of skis."